uclnlp/jack/docs/Extractive_QA.md

 ### Pre-trained Models

-We list trained models with scores, relative speeds and number of parameters for models.
+We list trained models with scores, relative speeds and number of parameters.

 #### SQuAD (Devset results)